9 Fun DIY Ping Pong Table Ideas for A Weekend Project

-Ping pong tables can be expensive and for some people buying one isn’t possible.
-For others, playing table tennis is only half the fun and the journey of building their own table from scratch is where they really have the fun.
+Ping pong tables can be expensive and for some people, buying one isn’t possible.
+For others, playing table tennis is only half the fun, and the journey of building their own table from scratch is where they get most of their satisfaction.

-In this post we’ll be sharing some inspiration of DIY ping pong table designs and links to plans for you to follow and make your own table.
+In this post, we’ll be sharing some inspiration on how to make your own ping pong table.
+We’ll cover our favorite designs and provide links to plans for you to follow.

-You’re going to need a few different things to start building your very own ping pong table.
-But, the exact tools and materials you’ll need will depend on how competent and ambitious you are.
+You’re going to need a few different things to start building a ping pong table.
+But the exact tools and materials you’ll require will depend on how competent and ambitious you are.
 Plus, it will depend on which plans you’re following.

 There are a few common components that you’ll need no matter which designs you’re building which we’ll cover below.